charliedil/Parallel-MAML/README.md

 # Running Instructions

+NOTE: this is made for a specific dataset we're using, I'll make it more generalized in the future

 You need 4 tasks and 4 GPUS.
 I hard coded it to be 4 tasks, if you want you can change it but I don't recommend it.
 4 is good.